RELATED RESOURCES

 For further questions about the enrollment process, schedule an appointment with an associate.

-No. The Medical Assistant programs are only offered at campuses in Newark, Woodbridge, and Woodland Park.
+The Medical Assistant programs are offered by Berkeley College New Jersey at the Newark, Woodbridge, and Woodland Park campuses.

 Berkeley College’s Medical Assistant Certificate and Associate in Applied Science degree programs prepare students to enter the high-demand field of healthcare and to work in a variety of settings, including: